brianhdk/integration-service/README.md

 ## Basics of Tasks

-A Task is, in it's simplest form, a .NET class that inherits from **Vertica.Integration.Model.Task**.
+A Task is, in it's simplest form, a .NET class that inherits from **Vertica.Integration.Model.IntegrationTask**.
 A Task must implement two members:

 1. **Description** (Property)